Grefer/Python-study-Note/README.md

 # Python-study-Note
-This is a personal study record for myself.
+This is a personal study record for melon.